 The research of the RME Group spans across several areas of mathematics education research.
 We particularly focus on the following areas:

-- Transforming secondary mathematics teachers’ aspirations into strategies in context (TASK), supported by the Ian Hunter Prize and the EDU Pump Priming Research Fund.
+Transforming secondary mathematics teachers’ aspirations into strategies in context (MathTASK), supported by the Ian Hunter Prize and the EDU Pump Priming Research Fund;

-- Mapping University Mathematics Assessment Practices (MUMAP) project funded by the MSOR Network through the Mathematical Sciences HE Curriculum Innovation Project.
+For a link to the Mapping University Mathematics Assessment Practices (MUMAP) project funded by the MSOR Network through the Mathematical Sciences HE Curriculum Innovation Project click here.

 Recent publications include:

 Biza, I., Giraldo, V., Hochmuth, R., Khakbaz, A., & Rasmussen, C. (2016).
 Research on Teaching and Learning Mathematics at the Tertiary Level: State-of-the-art and Looking Ahead.
 ICME-13 Topical Surveys, Springer International Publishing AG Switzerland.

 Biza, I., Nardi, E., & Zachariades, T. (2017).
 Competences of mathematics teachers in diagnosing teaching situations and offering feedback to students: Specificity, consistency and reification of pedagogical and mathematical discourses.
 In T. Leuders, J. Leuders, & K. Philipp (Eds.), Diagnostic Competence of Mathematics Teachers.
 Unpacking a complex construct in teacher education and teacher practice, (pp. 55-78).
 New York: Springer.